Southroyd and Climate Change

-- Governors are exploring renewable energy options and have included climate change as an agenda item
+- Governors explored renewable energy options and have included climate change as an agenda item

 - The Woodland Creation team have planned an area around Southroyd for tree and wild planting

-- Catering have been contacted to explore possible changes to the use of food waste
+- Catering have begun to explore possible changes to the use of food waste

 - School council explored the climate change implications from the school catering team